apache/griffin/griffin-doc/docker/griffin-docker-guide.md

     ```
     sysctl -w vm.max_map_count=262144
     ```
-    For macOS, please increase enough memory available for docker (For example, set > 4 GB in docker->preferences->Advanced) or decrease memory for es instance(For example, set -Xms512m -Xmx512m in jvm.options)
+    For macOS, please increase enough memory available for docker (For example, set more than 4 GB in docker->preferences->Advanced) or decrease memory for es instance(For example, set -Xms512m -Xmx512m in jvm.options)

     For other platforms, please reference to this link from elastic.co [max_map_count kernel setting](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)